 Anything weighing more than 150 Kg falls under this category and mostly have fixed winged and devoid of rotors.
 Large drones are neither portable nor easy to operate so it is useless to buy one.
 These are mainly used by the defense forces.

 Propellers and rotors are the most important part of any drone.
 They help in giving the machine a flight and help in its navigation and keep it moving in the air until the battery dies up.
 Drones are classified on the basis of multiple rotors-

-Drones can be categorised on the distance they cover-
+Drones can be categorized on the distance they cover-

-i) Very close range: 500 metres or 20 minutes in the air.
+i) Very close range: 500 meters or 20 minutes in the air.

-ii) Close range: Up to 6 kilometres or 6 hours in the air.
+ii) Close range: Up to 6 kilometers or 6 hours in the air.

-iii) Short range: Up to 50 kilometres or 12 hours in the air.
+iii) Short-range: Up to 50 kilometers or 12 hours in the air.